 The Company obtains fair value measurements for securities and derivatives (if any) from a third party vendor.
 The Company's cash flow hedge and the majority of the available-for-sale securities are valued using Level 2 inputs.
-Collateralized debt obligation securities that are backed by trust preferred securities and account for less than 1% of the available-for-sale securities portfolio are valued using Level 3 inputs.
 The fair value measurements reported in Level 2 are primarily matrix pricing that considers observable data (such as dealer quotes, market spreads, cash flows, the U.S. Treasury yield curve, live trading levels, trade execution data, market consensus prepayment speeds, credit information and terms and conditions of bonds, and other factors).
-Fair value measurements for pooled trust-preferred securities are obtained through the use of valuation models that include unobservable inputs which are considered Level 3.
 See additional discussion of valuation techniques and inputs in Note 21.